A very transparent, deep, slightly muted orange-red.

 Now, here is a combination that makes a middle red – a deep, crimson shade.

 I’m kind of digging these black cherry and blackberry shades.
+These feel useful for botanicals, though they are too warm and/or gloomy for mauve clouds.

 Dark, deep blues and muted purples.
 Although the actual sunset sky rarely gets super red like this, there is something sunsetty about this gradient to me.